andyxanthos/EasyBlog/README.md

 `ezb backup` will create a compressed .zip file containing the entirety of your blog's content (every directory/file except for `node_modules`) in your blog's root directory.

+Using GitHub as a backup is another option.

 -------

 ## Philosophy